Skip to main content

 base_path

 The base path for components, stacks, and workflow configurations.
-We set it to an empty string because we've decided to use the ENV var ATMOS_BASE_PATH to point to the absolute path of the root of the repo
+We set it to ./ so it will use the current working directory.
+Alternatively, we can override this behavior by setting the ENV var ATMOS_BASE_PATH to point to another directory location.

 components.terraform.base_path